collective/collective.formcriteria/collective/formcriteria/README.txt

     <Link text='Baz Event Title'
     url='http://nohost/plone/Members/test_user_1_/baz-event-title'>

-Since the search form has been submitted from the "Search Form" layout, the results are rendered on the layout specified by the "Form Results Layout" field and the search form starts out collapsed.
+Since the search form has been submitted, the results are rendered on the layout specified by the "Form Results Layout".

     >>> anon_browser.url.startswith(
     ...     'http://nohost/plone/Members/test_user_1_/foo-topic-title'
     ...     '/atct_topic_view')
     True
-    >>> 'collapsedOnLoad' in anon_browser.contents
-    True

-The search form also reflects the search term submitted rather than the default value submitted on the criteria tab.
+The search form portlet also reflects the search term submitted rather than the default value submitted on the criteria tab.

     >>> form = anon_browser.getForm(name="formcriteria_search")
     >>> ctl = form.getControl('Search Text')